Spencer Gorge Conservation Area

 Spencer Gorge Conservation Area is a conservation area located on the Niagara Escarpment in the community of Dundas in Hamilton, Ontario.
 It is owned and operated by the Hamilton Conservation Authority.
 It has views over Hamilton and a two major waterfalls that are accessible via a system of trails.
 The natural features found in the area are considered to be provincially significant.
-A shuttle service runs from Christie Lake Conservation Area to Spencer Gorge/Webster Falls Conservation Area, for visitors to access this conservation area on weekends and holidays.
+A reservation system is in place during the fall colour season, from late September to early November each year.

 Geology

 The main feature of the area is the Spencer Gorge, a Y-shaped gorge around 1 km in length, with the depth reaching 100 m.
 The walls of the gorge are very steep, contrasting the gently sloping landscape found in the nearby areas.
 The gorge was incised by the melt streams of the Wisconsin glaciation about 10,000 years ago.
 The gorge displays a near-complete stratigraphic section from the red shales of the Queenston Formation to the caprock of the Lockport Formation (dolomite and limestone).